-The “Call Me MISTER” program, now at UIC, aims to introduce more black and Latino male teachers into the Chicago Public School system.
+The winners will join a program that aims to introduce more black and Latino male teachers into the Chicago Public School system.

 Principal Melanie Beatty-Sevier “accepted another position within the district” and her last day will be March 24, CPS told parents.